 To meet the judge's request for efficacy data, more research efforts are underway.
 By focusing on juvenile delinquency court, researchers aim to build deeper understanding of the current landscape and impact of trauma-informed practice in North Carolina using a three-part research study.
-A survey of NC district court judges and their attitudes related to trauma-informed care will be used to better understand judicial attitudes related to trauma-informed care to other attitudes and behaviors.
+A survey of NC district court judges and their attitudes related to trauma-informed care will be used to better understand judicial attitudes related to trauma-informed care in NC and how such attitudes relate to other attitudes and behaviors.